emre2345/spica/docs/content/guide/function.md

 ### Event Data

-Event trigger will pass the data as parameters to the function when the event raised.
+Event trigger will pass the data as parameters to the function when the event occurs.
 The parameters will be different related to the type of event.

 For example a function which has http trigger will look like this: